Shmoopty/veque/API.md

 Destructs the container.
 The destructors of the elements are called and the used storage is deallocated.

         ~veque()

 All assignment operators match the behavior, complexity, and exception rules of [C++17 `std::vector` assignment operators](https://en.cppreference.com/w/cpp/container/vector/operator%3D)

+Assignment from a veque with different `ResizeTraits` is supported.

         veque & operator=( const veque & )